-Like most North American twenty six year-old girls, my interests include: myself (I have a personal blog, I’m obviously a narcissist), Mindy Kaling, Tina Fey, Amy Poehler, animals wearing sweaters, my bearded boyfriend, Disney movies, Kurt Vonnegut, leg warmers, over-priced lattes, Jewish mysticism, reading Al Jazeera, Jimmy Fallon, leather satchels, chocolate, cupcakes, chocolate cupcakes, constantly telling people how many celebrities I’ve run into, heating pads, folk music, reading blogs about how to restore vintage furniture but never actually doing it, Wes Anderson, comparing myself to Jennifer Lawrence, and the occasional Taylor Swift song (that shit’s catchy).
+Like most North American twenty-nine year-old girls, my interests include: myself (I have a personal blog, I’m obviously a narcissist), Mindy Kaling, Tina Fey, Amy Poehler, animals wearing sweaters, my bearded husband, Nordic Noir television shows and books, wool socks, over-priced lattes, chocolate, cupcakes, chocolate cupcakes, constantly telling people how many celebrities I’ve run into, heating pads, folk music, reading blogs about how to restore vintage furniture but never actually doing it, and comparing myself to Jennifer Lawrence.

 I have my Masters in Religious Studies.
 I studied religion & pop culture, cults, mysticism and every other “weird” course I could find.
 I am not qualified to become a “priest” or a minister, no matter how many times my family members ask me that question.

-I have spent the last six years of my life dealing with some chronic health problems.
+I have spent the last ten years of my life dealing with some chronic health problems.
 The doctors that I’ve visited just can’t seem to make up their minds about which illness they want to stick me with (editors note: THEY DID MAKE UP THEIR MINDS AND I HAVE LUPUS!
-Take that, Dr. House!).
-Such an ordeal has put me in a lot of situations I never really expected myself to be in at my age, or ever really, because I’m a spoiled middle class twenty-something.
+Take that, Dr. House!). (editor’s note about the editor’s note: NOW THEY DON’T KNOW FOR SURE AGAIN BUT I DEFINITELY HAVE GASTROPARESIS AND JOINT HYPERMOBILITY WHICH IS MORE THAN LIKELY EHLERS-DANLOS SYNDROME) Such an ordeal has put me in a lot of situations I never really expected myself to be in at my age, or ever really, because I’m a spoiled middle class twenty-something.
 A lot of those situations have some pretty unfortunate aspects to them but myself and my friends always seem to find the humour in them, so I want to share that humour.